-A utility terrain vehicle (UTV) is an off-road vehicle that seats between 2 and 4 people.
-They are built to handle rougher terrain and hauling.
+A utility terrain vehicle (UTV) is an off-road vehicle that can seat between 2 and 4 people and is designed to handle rougher terrain and hauling.
 They are often called side-by-sides (SXS).

 Polaris RZR XP

-Sand buggies, dune buggies, and beach buggies are recreational motor vehicles with large wheels and wide tires specific for dunes, beaches, roads, or desert recreation.
+Sand buggy, dune buggy, and beach buggies are recreational motor vehicles with large wheels and wide tires designed for dunes, beaches, roads, or desert recreation.

-A sandrail, or “sand crawler,” is a lightweight off-road motor vehicle specifically built for traveling in sandy terrain.
-Similar in some respects and often mistakenly referred to as a dune buggy or sand car.
-However, a sandrail is a different specialty vehicle type.
+A sand rail, or “sand crawler,” is a lightweight off-road motor vehicle specifically built for traveling in sandy terrain.
+Similar in some respects and often mistakenly referred to as a dune buggy or sand car, a sand rail is a different specialty vehicle.

-I think it is safe to say that sandrails are all the rage, and these are big-ticket items.
-Here is a custom one; notice the “Made In Detroit” flag?
+I think it is safe to say that sand rails are all the rage, and these are big-ticket items.
+Many people go for custom sand rails!

 Jeeps – The same types you see on the road, only tire pressure is lowered to handle the dunes.

-Motorcycles – Otherwise known as dirt bikes or sand dirt bikes, they are adapted to handle dunes.
+Motorcycles – Otherwise known as dirt bikes, or sand dirt bikes, are adapted to handle dunes.

 Map of Silver Lake Michigan

-Situated on the shoreline between Muskegon and Ludington, in the northeast side of Michigan:
+Situated on the shoreline between Muskegon and Ludington, on the northeast side of Michigan: